Study of bremsstrahlung radiation coming from a transmission type x-ray generator and its application on EDXRF technique: Analysis

-To the best of our knowledge no attempt has been made to generate bremsstrahlung x-ray theoretically from a transmission type x-ray generator \cite{jonmo, jonmo2}.
-We have used the semi-empirical\cite{kotch} formula of Storm\cite{storm, unsw} which is in good agreement with the modified Kramer-Kulenkampff-Dyson (KKD) expression \cite{dyson, kramer} to reproduce x-ray bremsstrahlung theoretically.
-The modified KKD expression is given by
+The bremsstrahlung spectrum for thick targets can be found from thin target distribution by calculating electron energy loss with target thickness by collisions with atomic electrons.
+Target thickness is divided into a large number of thin slices so that each slice contributes to energy loss $\Delta E,$ selected by continuous slowing down approximation assumption.
+Thick target bremsstrahlung emission per path length per unit solid angle in the energy interval $k$ to $k+dk$, is

+Where $I_{E_0},_k,_E$ is for thin target bremsstrahlung emission per unit length per unit solid angle, reviewed by Koch and Motz \citep{koch1959bremsstrahlung} in the energy interval $k$ to $k+dk$. $dE/dx$ is the mean electron energy loss per unit path length.
+From equation (\ref{1}), thick target distributions are calculated which is comparable with the Kramers' semi classical non relativistic calculations \citep{storm1972calculated}.

+But electron back scattering losses as well as photon attenuation inside the target are excluded from equation (\ref{1}).
+Electron back-scattering losses is included in equation (\ref{1}) by

+Fraction of the incident back-scattered electrons coming from a thick target and total number of electrons averaged over all angles back-scattered with energies between $E$ to $E_0$ are denoted as $\eta$ and $\epsilon_{E_0,k,E}$ respectively.
+A modified semi-empirical formula of Storm \citep{storm1972calculated}, is used to fit experimental bremsstrahlung is given as,

-where $I_{E_0},_k$, Z, $E_0$ are for bremsstrahlung emission intensity, target atomic number, incident electron energy in KeV respectively. k and $E_k$ denote emitted photon energy and K-shell ionization potential in keV of anode element respectively.
-Photon attenuation correction factor in silver anode of metal ceramic transmission type tube $f_{E_0},{_k}$ is given by
+where $I_{E_0},_k$, $Z$, $E_0$ are for bremsstrahlung emission intensity, target atomic number and incident electron energy in keV respectively. $k$ and $E_k$ denote the emitted photon energy and K-shell ionization potential in keV of anode element, respectively.
+It can be seen that the Kramer-Kulenkampff-Dyson (KKD) model agrees well with experimental values in the range 12-300 keV.
+Here we have used a transmission type x-ray tube for our setup.
+For which effective penetration length is the width of the effective thickness of the target.
+To the best of our knowledge no attempt has been made to generate bremsstrahlung x-rays theoretically from a transmission type x-ray generator.
+For transmission type metal-ceramic x-ray tube with silver anode, the photon attenuation correction factor $f_{E_0},{_k}$ is given by

-where $\mu_{k}$ is the total attenuation coefficient of a photon at energy k in silver.
+where $\mu_{k}$ is the total attenuation coefficient of a photon at energy $k$ in silver anode.
 Effective thickness of silver anode can be calculated by using the following expression

-where density of silver is denoted by $\rho$.
-The above mentioned equations (2) and (3) are the modified expressions for transmission type x-ray tube.
-C is the Thompson-Whiddington constant which can be extracted by fitting the data given in the paper of Birch-Marshwall\cite{BM} for all the anode voltages.
+where the density of silver is denoted by $\rho$.
+The above-mentioned equations (\ref{4}) and (\ref{5}) are the modified expressions for transmission type x-ray tube. $``C"$ is the Thompson-Whiddington constant which can be extracted by fitting the data given in the paper of Birch and Marshall \citep{birch1979computation} for all the anode voltages.